 - Compatibility issue: Being a fast-growing platform WordPress frequently updates.
 Your website theme must be compatible with the latest version of WP.
 But most of the free themes developers do not update their themes thus becoming incompatible with WP.

 Paid WordPress Themes

-While there is availability of a huge number of Free WordPress themes “why should I go for Paid WP themes”?.
+While there is the availability of a huge number of Free WordPress themes “why should I go for Paid WP themes”?.

-Well supported: Since they are earning, the theme developers provide support to their customers.
+- Well-supported: Since they are earning, the theme developers provide support to their customers.

-If you are trying to make a decision between free and Paid Word Press Themes you must consider it as per your budget vs requirements.
-If you are a student or beginner and desire to learn blogging, free wordPress themes are best.
-Furthermore if you are running small a business website and you are not in a position to invest in themes you can go with a free WP theme.
-But if you are running large corporate business WP website you should have to purchase Paid WordPress themes to enjoy their Premium features for long term.
+If you are trying to decide between free and Paid Word Press Themes you must consider it as per your budget vs requirements.
+If you are a student or beginner and desire to learn to blog, free WordPress themes are best.
+Furthermore, if you are running small a business website and you are not in a position to invest in themes you can go with a free WP theme.
+But if you are running a large corporate business WP website you should have to purchase Paid WordPress themes to enjoy their Premium features for the long term.